DEFRA/defra-ai-legacy-modernisation/playbook/pages/pathways/ms-access/frontend/01-create-ui-documentation.md

 </pre>

 ## Prerequisites
+You should have:
 - Initial user stories generated from form documentation
 - Screenshots and detailed descriptions of each form
 - Understanding of user roles and business processes
 - Access to the [Access Form User Stories prompt](../../../appendix/prompt-library/ms-access/access-form-user-stories)

-## Refinement Process
+## Key Activities

-### 1. Review Story Quality
+### 1. Review and Enhance User Stories

-Assess each user story against these criteria:
+Assess each user story for clarity, completeness and technical detail.
+Ensure stories include:

-**Clarity Checklist:**
-- Is the user role clearly defined?
-- Is the user goal specific and measurable?
+- **Clear user roles and goals**: Specific, measurable user objectives
-- Are the acceptance criteria testable?
-- Do the stories include all necessary technical details?

-**Completeness Checklist:**
-- Are all form components documented?
-- Are business rules and validation captured?
-- Are accessibility requirements included?
-- Are error scenarios addressed?

-### 2. Enhance Technical Detail

-For AI implementation success, ensure each story includes:

-**Component Specifications:**
-- Exact field types and validation rules
+- **Component specifications**: Exact field types, validation rules, and interactive behaviour
-- Interactive behaviour descriptions
-- Dependency relationships between fields
-- Data binding requirements

-**Visual Requirements:**
-- Layout and positioning details
-- Responsive design considerations
-- GDS Design System component usage
-- Accessibility compliance (WCAG 2.1 AA)
+- **Technical requirements**: GDS Design System usage, accessibility compliance (WCAG 2.1 AA)
+- **Dependencies**: Relationships between fields and integration points

-### 3. Refine Acceptance Criteria
+### 2. Refine Acceptance Criteria

-Transform vague criteria into specific, testable requirements:
+Transform vague requirements into specific, testable criteria:

-**Before:** "User can enter data"
-**After:** "User can enter alphanumeric text up to 50 characters in the 'Project Name' field with real-time validation showing error message if exceeded"
+- **Specific validation rules**: "User can enter alphanumeric text up to 50 characters with real-time validation"

-**Before:** "Form validates correctly"
-**After:** "Form displays specific error messages for required fields, email format validation, and date range validation with focus management for screen readers"
+- **Error handling**: "Form displays specific error messages with focus management for screen readers"
+- **Visual specifications**: Layout details, responsive design, accessibility features

-### 4. AI Tool Optimization
+### 3. Optimize for AI Implementation
 Structure stories for optimal AI tool consumption:

-**Use Structured Formats:**
-- Clear headings and bullet points
+- **Use consistent terminology**: Structure with clear headings and structured formats
-- Consistent terminology throughout
-- Technical specifications separated from user goals
-- Visual references properly formatted (PNG/JPEG, high resolution)

-**Include Context:**
-- Reference existing GDS patterns where applicable
+- **Include high-resolution visual references**: Provide PNG/JPEG images for clarity
-- Link to relevant design system components
+- **Reference GDS patterns**: Link to design system components where applicable
-- Specify browser and device support requirements
+- **Separate technical specifications**: Keep technical details distinct from user goals

+## Common Challenges and Solutions
+- **Vague Requirements**: Use specific examples and detailed acceptance criteria.
+Include visual references and technical specifications.
+- **Missing Technical Detail**: Ensure all UI components, validation rules, and dependencies are documented.
+Reference GDS Design System components.

-## Quality Checklist
+## Success Criteria

-Before proceeding to implementation, verify each user story meets these standards:

-**Technical Readiness:**
-- [ ] All UI components are specified with exact requirements
+User story refinement is complete when:
+- ✅ All stories have clear, testable acceptance criteria
+- ✅ Technical specifications include GDS compliance requirements
-- [ ] Business logic and validation rules are clearly defined
+- ✅ UI components and validation rules are fully documented
-- [ ] Dependencies between fields and forms are documented
+- ✅ Dependencies and integration points are identified
-- [ ] Error handling scenarios are covered

-**AI Implementation Ready:**
-- [ ] Stories use consistent, technical language
-- [ ] Visual references are high-resolution images (PNG/JPEG)
-- [ ] GDS Design System components are referenced where applicable
+- ✅ Stories are structured for optimal AI tool consumption
-- [ ] Accessibility requirements are specific and testable
+- ✅ Accessibility requirements are specific and testable

-**Completeness:**
-- [ ] All user journeys through the form are covered
-- [ ] Edge cases and error scenarios are addressed
-- [ ] Integration points with other systems are defined
-- [ ] Performance and usability requirements are specified

-## Output and Next Steps
+## Next Steps

-By the end of this refinement process, you should have:
-- **AI-ready user stories** with specific, testable acceptance criteria
-- **Enhanced technical specifications** for all form components
-- **Clear accessibility requirements** aligned with GDS standards
-- **Structured documentation** optimized for AI tool consumption

-These refined user stories will serve as the foundation for building modern, accessible user interfaces using AI development tools.
+Now that the user stories have been refined, you can now use these stories to build GDS-compliant views using AI development tools.

 ---